 The tall towers were built in a remodelling of the church in the 12th century.
 Much of the site has been lost to coastal erosion, but alongside the twin towers are the ruined remains of the early Roman fort.

 Two hooded figures have been sighted here at night, but when approached they simply melted away.
+There are also reports of the sounds of a crying baby being heard here.

 Pictured is a view of the Towers courtesy of N Chadwick.